 How to Make a Google Survey

-Select a blank form, or use a template from the gallery that best suits your needs.
+Select a blank form, or use a template from the gallery.

-Write a title and description of your survey for recipients.
+Write a title and description of your survey.

-Add multimedia elements, different sections, or different formatting options to your form using the sidebar menu.
+Add multimedia elements, different sections, or unique formatting options using the sidebar menu.

 You may have to click "More" to see this option.